Obsolete parts pricing

 - Keep fitment claims reviewable until the source is known.

-Separate market comps from reference prices
+Separate market signals from reference prices

 - Label active listings as active asking-price evidence.